 Walking up to the sprinkled pink field you can’t miss the breast cancer awareness posters along the gate, pink balloons, pink hair ties in every players hair, pink streamers lining the tents, and the coach in a pink shirt.
+It’s all for an amazing cause as the event was all about raising awareness about cancer, raising money for cancer research, and encouraging people to get checked.

 In the first cancer awareness game at Pierce College, Marissa Albano gave a speech dedicated to her mother before kickoff.